DESIGNING FOR THE PLANT FLOOR WORKERS

 - Make their work enjoyable and rewarding.

-- Research spanned over 1 year
+Research spanned over 1 year

-- 6 Ford manufacturing plants visited
+6 Ford manufacturing plants visited

-- 40+ users interviewed
+40+ users interviewed

-- 10 features, 25+ screens designed
+10 features, 25+ screens designed

-- HCD Supervisor(my boss)
+HCD Supervisor(my manager)

-- 1 UX Designer
+1 UX Designer

-- 1 Visual Designer
+1 Visual Designer

-- Lead Research & Product Design
+Lead Research & Product Design

-- Drawing key insights
+Deriving key insights

-- Designed the product features
+Designing product features

-- Delegating with IT and Business teams
+Delegating with IT and Business teams

 Research

-Over the course of a year, we visited 6 Ford manufacturing plants across the US to understand the lives of factory floor workers, and their supervisors.
+Over the course of a year, we visited 6 Ford manufacturing plants across the US to understand the lives of factory floor workers and their supervisors.

-- What are the emotional and cognitive highs and lows during their work day
+- What are the emotional and cognitive highs and lows during their workday?

 Our team and I at one of the Ford plants